jac-uk/digital-platform/google-app-engine/virus-scanning-node/README.md

 You can view the App Engine instances here: https://console.cloud.google.com/appengine?serviceId=default&versionId=20210428t161124&folder=true&organizationId=376574071228&project=digital-platform-develop

-SNAG - After depoyment the ClaAV service is not running...
+SNAG - After deployment the ClamAV service is not running...

 Solution: Manually restart the ClamAV service within the Docker container by doing the following:

 - Connect to the App Engine VM via SSH
-- List all docker containiners
+- List all docker containers
   - `docker container ls`
 - Launch a terminal in the docker container for the App Engine
   - `docker exec -it gaeapp /bin/bash`